 Jüri has served as the Council member of several Estonian companies including electricity transmission system operator Elering, Eesti Telekom, Estonian Railways and EVR Cargo.

-Dr. Sebastian Pohlmann is the VP of Innovation at Skeleton Technologies.
+Dr. Sebastian Pohlmann is the VP of Automotive and Business Development at Skeleton Technologies.
 He has been working on ultracapacitor technology for over 8 years and obtained his PhD from the University of Münster, Germany and has so far authored and co-authored 8 publications on ultracapacitor technology.
 During his time at Skeleton Technologies, Dr. Pohlmann and his team have developed the highest energy density ultracapacitors to date.

 Oliver Genz is the Head of Quality at Skeleton Technologies.
 With 20+ years working experience in Microelectronics and Medical Device industry he has a strong background in process engineering and quality management of high volume series production.
 Before joining Skeleton, Mr. Genz held lead positions in production quality assurance at Infineon Technologies and supplier quality assurance at Roche Diagnostics.